 Exploring the role of control in intimate partner aggression.

 I completed a Bachelor of Arts majoring in Criminology and Psychology at the University of Auckland in 2013.
 Working in prisons in both a voluntary and in a paid capacity, consequently led me to return to study a Masters in Forensic Psychology at Victoria University of Wellington.
-My PhD research will use a mixed-methods approach to investigate the role of power and control in interpersonal aggression and violence.
+My PhD research investigates the validity of current conceptualisations of control in relation to intimate partner aggression.

 Bachelor of Arts in Psychology and Criminology